News

 Mystery reader in second grade

-The students in Mrs. Spielmann’s second-grade class were treated to a Mystery Reader on January 7, 2025.
-Our Mystery Reader was Shannon O’Hara.
-We enjoyed listening to the book, “How Leo Learned to be King”, by Marcus Pfister.
-We learned that Leo the lion, King of the...
+The students in Mrs. Spielmann’s second grade class were treated to a Mystery Reader on January 29, 2025.
+Our Mystery Reader was Nadine Grace.
+We enjoyed listening to the book, “Not Your Typical Dragon” by Dan Barel.
+In this book we learned about Chrispin Blaze, a...

 read more